 Nations in Asia, including Taiwan, are on the radar of World Rugby, former All Blacks coach Ian Foster said at an event in Taipei on Saturday, although local administrators face structural issues to capitalize on the opportunity.

 Foster was in Taiwan to speak at the Taipei Rugby Dinner at the American Club Taipei.
-The event is organized annually by members of the Taipei Baboons rugby club to raise funds for the Rotary Taipei-administered Bali Trust Fund, which supports people who were affected by the Bali bombing attacks in Indonesia 23 years ago.
+The event is organized annually by members of the Taipei Baboons rugby club to raise funds for the Rotary Taipei-administered Bali Trust Fund.
+The fund was set up to support people who were affected by the Bali bombing attacks in Indonesia 23 years ago and has evolved to help disadvantaged young people get into sports and sponsor sports programs across Taiwan.

 The Baboons were in Bali on a rugby tour on Oct.
 12, 2002.
 Five members of the Taipei club were killed when the twin blasts were triggered in a nightlife area.